Sunday, October 13, 2024

 For example, Bluesky could be a base platform for building initial proof-of-concept services along these lines that could develop and grow into a major business.

 It is clear that social media technology is not serving social values well.
 But it is not so clear how to do better.
 I have been suggesting that the answer begins in learning from how we, as a society, curated information flows offline.
+(These issues are also increasingly relevant to emerging AI.)

 This piece envisions how an offline curation “brand” with an established following – like the New York Times, or many others, including non-commercial communities of all kinds – could extend their curatorial influence, and the role of their larger community, more deeply into the digital future of thought.
 (Of course, much the same kind of service can be built as a greenfield startup, as well, but having an established community reduces the cold-start problem.)